 Spending a night inside a graveyard, sitting next to the grave of dead family members, telling stories and listening to music are all part of the celebration.

 Like any special holiday, food plays a vital role in the Day of the Dead.
 Tamales and atole are some of the traditional meals, but people look most forward to the desserts.

 Mexico City had never held a Day of the Dead parade before the now infamous James Bond scene filmed for Spectre, in which Daniel Craig casually strolls though the procession dressed in full Day of the Dead costume.

-Do you know any interesting or fun facts about the Day of the Dead that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about the Day of the Dead?
+Share them in the comments below!